Table of Contents

 An extensively used medicinal tree of Ayurveda is Shyonak or Oroxylum indicum.
 It is one of the ten roots of famous Ayurvedic formulation ‘Dashmula’ (group of ten roots).
 This tree is mentioned in various Ayurvedic treatise.
 Sushrut and Charak prescribed Shyonak as antiseptic, astringent and prescribed for non-healing ulcers, female disorders and dysentery.
 Shyonak grows throughout India, chiefly in evergreen forest.

-For medicinal purpose its root, bark and gum are used.
-The roots of the tree are greyish-brown to light brown in colour and tastes sweet.
+For the medicinal purpose its root, bark and gum are used.
+The roots of the tree are greyish-brown to light brown in color and tastes sweet.
 The main constituent of roots are Flavonoids and Tannins.
-The roots are astringent, bitter tonic, stomachic, anodyne, anti-inflammatory and expectorant in action.
-They stimulate digestion, cure fever, cough and other respiratory disorders and is useful in diarrhoea, dysentery, abdominal pain, thirst, vomiting, anorexia, rheumatism, worms, leprosy and other skin diseases, oedema and urogenital disorders.
+The roots are astringent, bitter Tonic, stomachic, anodyne, anti-inflammatory and expectorant in action.
+They stimulate digestion, cure fever, cough and other respiratory disorders and is useful in diarrhea, dysentery, abdominal pain, thirst, vomiting, anorexia, rheumatism, worms, leprosy and other skin diseases, oedema and urogenital disorders.
 In Ayurveda, the roots are considered Tikta/Bitter, kashaya/Astringent (Rasa/taste), Laghu/Light, Ruksha/Dry (Guna/characteristic), Sheet/ Cool (Virya/Potency) and Katu/Pungent (Vipaka/Post Digestive Effect).
 In action, the roots are Dipana, Kapha-pitta-shamak and Grahi in nature.
 The roots are given to treat respiratory illness, low appetite, gout, abdominal diseases, ear diseases and swelling.

 TAXONOMICAL CLASSIFICATION OF SHYONAK/ OROXYLUM

 The botanical name of Shyonak is Oroxylum indicum (L.)Vent. and it belongs to the family Bignoniaceae.
-The synonyms of Oroxylum indicum species are Bignonia indica, Spathodea indic, Calosanthes indica etc. Its taxonomical classification is as given below:
+The synonyms of Oroxylum indicum species are Bignonia indica, Spathodea indic, Calosanthes indica, etc. Its taxonomical classification is as given below:

 Sanskrit: Bhut-vriksha, Dirghavrinta, Kutannat, Manduk (the flower) patrorna, Putivriksha, Shallaka, Shuran or Son, Vatuk